1978 India–Pakistan field hockey test series

 The 1978 India-Pakistan field hockey test series was the first series of bilateral field hockey matches between India and Pakistan.
 It was held between 9 and 19 February 1978 in the form of a four-test series and was played in two legs – first two in India and the remaining in Pakistan.
 Pakistan won the first three matches and India the last, the former winning the series 3–1.
+The Mumbai match of this test series is mentioned in the 1979 film Gol Maal.

 Background

 National teams of India and Pakistan of any sport had not traveled to either countries since 1962 due to political tensions.
 In early January 1978, reports emerged that a field hockey test series between national teams of the two countries was being planned.
 Nur Khan, president of the Pakistan Hockey Federation, traveled to India on 13 January to finalise plans for the India leg of the series.
 Three Indian cities were scheduled to host Pakistan in the first leg of the series.
 The series was initially scheduled to be held between 23 January and 5 February.
 It was later reported that the series would commence on 9 February, and that Wankhede Stadium in Bombay (now Mumbai) would play host to the first of two matches of the India leg.
 25,000 tickets were sold and the match was to be televised in Pakistan.
 Bangalore was chosen as the venue for the second match, to be played on 12 February.

 The test series was arranged in preparation for the World Cup to be held in Argentina the following month.
 Leading up to the series, the two teams had played each other on 12 occasions, with Pakistan winning seven, losing four and one match ending in a draw.
 These results and Pakistan's recent form led them to being labeled favorites heading into the series.
 All matches were played on 'rock-hard pitches'.